 Macular degeneration is a progressive eye condition in which the macula (the central part of the retina) is damaged, causing gradual loss of central, detailed vision.

-Central vision allows us to see the fine details when we look directly at something and is necessary for driving, reading, recognizing faces and doing close work such as sewing.
+Central vision allows us to see the fine details when we look directly at something and is necessary for driving, reading, recognising faces and doing detailed work such as sewing.

 The retina is the light-sensitive membrane at the back of the eye which functions like the film in a camera.
 If the film is warped or damaged, it will not record the image that is “photographed by the eye”.

 Wet macular degeneration is much less common.
-It is more rapidly progressive, but it also does not cause blindness, peripheral vision is preserved, and some people can be treated to preserve some useful vision.
+It’s more rapidly progressive, but it also doesn’t cause complete blindness.
+Early intervention can preserve useful vision.

-It occurs when abnormal blood vessels develop under the retina and leak fluid, or bleed under the retina.
-The fluid, blood or vessels eventually disappear, but the central vision is permanently damaged, and a scar is formed.
+This type of macular degeneration occurs when abnormal blood vessels develop under the retina and leak fluid, or bleed.
+Untreated, the central vision is permanently damaged and a scar is formed.

-There are macular diseases and degenerations that rarely occur in younger patients.
-Some of these conditions are genetic, while others can be caused by infections and inflammations or underlying conditions, such as diabetes.
+There are macular diseases and degenerations that sometimes occur in younger people.
+Some of these conditions are genetic, while others can be caused by infections and inflammation or underlying conditions, such as diabetes.

-The causes of macular degeneration are not completely understood, but there is a genetically inherited tendency for the condition, and smoking, dietary factors and sun exposure over many years may play a role.
+The causes of macular degeneration are not completely understood, but there is a genetically inherited tendency for the condition.
+Smoking, dietary factors and sun exposure over many years may also play a role.

 Macular degeneration is most common among people of European descent over the age of 55.

 - Blurred central vision – difficulty when reading and engaging in other activities that require good, fine eyesight